vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

-why a gradient asks for a pointer to the parameter's own type rather than to some separate derivative type, and why the derivative of an array parameter whose length is only known at run time is passed as a ``clad::array_ref``: clad has to be told how far it may write.
+why a gradient asks for a pointer to the parameter's own type rather than to some separate derivative type, and why the derivative of an array parameter whose length is only known at run time is passed as a ``clad::array_ref``:
+Clad has to be told how far it may write.

 Reverse mode accumulates into these parameters rather than assigning to them, so the caller allocates them and sets them to zero.
 Calling a gradient twice